- Education and Science»

 Now, it has been established that SMBH affect their host galaxies.
 Typically, galaxies with more active SMBH produce more stars.
 While it can be a beneficial friendship, it wasn’t always the case.
 In the past, so much material fell into SMBHs that it actually hindered star growth.
 How?

 Well, in the past (8-12 billion years ago), it seems like star production was at its highest (over 10x current levels).
 Some SMBHs were so active they outshone their host galaxies.
+The gas around them was being compressed to such levels that via friction the temperature rose to billions of degrees!
 We refer to these as a specific type of active galactic nuclei (AGN) called quasars.
-As material orbited them, it was heated by collisions and tidal forces until it began to radiate particles into space.
-But don’t forget about that high star production.
-How do we know they were producing new stars (JPL “Overfed”)?
+As material orbited them, it was heated by collisions and tidal forces until it began to radiate particles into space at nearly c.
+This was because of the high rate of material entering and orbiting the AGN.
+But don’t forget about that high star production scientists found that correlated with AGN.
+How do we know they were producing new stars (JPL “Overfed, Fulvio 164”)?

 It is supported by observations from the Hershel Space Telescope, which looks at the far-infrared portion of the spectrum (which is what would be radiated by dust heated by star production).
 Scientists then compared this data to observations from the Chandra X-Ray Telescope, which detects X-rays produced by material around the black hole.
 Both the infrared and X-rays grew proportionally until the higher intensities, where X-rays dominated and infrared tapers off.
 This seems to suggest that the heated material around the black holes was able to energize the surrounding gas to the point where it could not stay cool enough to condense into stars.
 How it returns to normal levels is unclear (JPL “Overfed," Andrews "Hungriest").

 The tag-team was necessary because distinguishing the dust from the surround hot material is challenging.
 A better angular resolution was needed and the only way to achieve that would be to have a telescope that was 425 feet across!
 By combining telescope, they acted as a large one and were able to see the dusty details.
-The findings indicate that as you get further from the center of the galaxy, the dust and gas forms a torus or doughnut-like shape, spinning around.
+The findings indicate that as you get further from the center of the galaxy, the dust and gas forms a torus or doughnut-like shape, spinning around at a temperature of 1300 to 1800 degrees Celsius with cooler gas collecting above and below.
 As you move further towards the center, the dust becomes diffuse and only gas remains, falling into a flat disc to be eaten by the black hole.
-It is likely that radiation from the black hole pushes the dust back (University of California).
+It is likely that radiation from the black hole pushes the dust back (University of California, ESO).

 Growing Old Together?